 DC/DC.1 DC/DC converter start-up issue

-Introduction The device operating voltage range is 3.0V to 3.6V and it is an internal DC/DC converter that

-provides 1.8V to the ARM7 Core.
+Introduction The device operating voltage range is 3.0V to 3.6V and it is an internal DC/DC converter that provides 1.8V to the ARM7 Core.

 Problem: If during a power-on reset the voltage on Vdd takes longer than 200ms to ramp from below 0.8V to above 2.0V, the chip-internal DC/DC converter might not start up correctly.
 If this happens, the crystal oscillator will not be running, resulting in no code execution.
 As an example, having a Vdd rise time of less than 10V/s might trigger this problem.

 The same problem might occur during a supply voltage drop during which Vdd remains between 300mV and 80mV for more than 200ms before going back to the specified Vdd level.
 As an example, having a residue battery voltage of less than 0.3V but more than 0.08V in a rechargeable battery application might trigger this problem when the charger providing the 3V supply is being connected.

-Work-around: Apply another power-on Reset during which Vdd rises from below 0.8V to above 2.0V in less than 200ms.
+Work-around: Apply another power-on Reset during which Vdd rises from below 0.8V to above 2.0V in less than

+200ms.

-USB.1 USB interface does not function if port pin P0.23 (V{bus}) is held low in GPIO mode Introduction: The USB V{bus} pin is shared as an alternate function with GPIO pin P0.23.
-The V{bus} pin indicates the presence of USB power.
+USB.1 USB interface does not function if port pin P0.23 (V{bus}) is held low in GPIO mode the presence of USB power.
 On reset, this pin is configured as a GPIO and it can be set to the V{bus} function using the PINSEL1 register (PINSEL1=0xE002 C004).
 The USB interface should be able to function correctly if the V{bus} feature is not used.

-Problem: If P0.23 is used as a GPIO pin (i.e. the USB V{bus} feature is not used) and is driven low(output) or held low (input) then the USB interface will not function.
-Workaround: P0.23 should be set high.
+Introduction: The USB V{bus} pin is shared as an alternate function with GPIO pin P0.23.
+The V{bus} pin indicates held low (input) then the USB interface will not function.